 - Enter the name of the gene in which you’re interested.

 Gene Mutations and Their Related Diseases and Disorders

 I'll describe the gene mutations of several diseases and ailments I have researched.
 The data from the Human Genome Project goes into enormous detail, but I'll just give you a summary of each below.

 Alzheimer’s Gene Mutation

 The presence of Alzheimer's can only accurately be confirmed with an autopsy.
-However, recent innovations done at the University of Pennsylvania allow detection during one's lifetime by taking the cerebrospinal fluid from the spinal column with a syringe.
+However, recent innovations at the University of Pennsylvania allow detection during one's lifetime by taking the cerebrospinal fluid from the spinal column with a syringe.

 Here’s a quick explanation of these cancer-related genes:

 There is a scientific name for it: Prosopagnosia.
-Mine is congenital, which means that it’s inherited.
+Mine is congenital, which means it’s inherited.
 It can also be brought on by brain injury later in life.
 A variation of the oxytocin receptor gene (OXTR) is responsible for the congenital version of this condition.10

 Finding this in my DNA gave me closure.
 At least now I understand why I have this problem.